What’s Happening at the YMCA This June & July

 Looking Back at States

-RY Swim Team had an amazing showing at Pennsylvania YMCA State Swimming Championships from March 21 – 23, 2025 in Morgantown, West Virgina at The Aquatic Center at Mylan Park.
+RY Swim Team had an amazing showing at Pennsylvania YMCA State Swimming Championships from March 21 – 23, 2025 in Morgantown, West Virginia at The Aquatic Center at Mylan Park.
 RY ranked in 2nd Place Boys Team Overall and 3rd Place Overall Team.

 INDIVIDUAL STATE CHAMPIONS: